justinjiajia/cloud_security/labs/lab_7_new.md

    You should now see a new configuration item that reflects the security group update, along with the correlated CloudTrail event.

-In this task, you located a security group in the lab VPC and added three new inbound rules to it.
+In this task, you located a security group in the lab VPC and added two new inbound rules to it.
 Later in the lab, these changes will be treated as a security incident and automatically remediated by the configured AWS Config rule and its remediation workflow.